 Daniel would rather talk to her than I/me.

-NOTE: The only time it's has an apostrophe is when it is a contraction for it is or it has.
+Rule 9.
+The only time it's has an apostrophe is when it is a contraction for it is or it has.
 The only time who's has an apostrophe is when it means who is or who has.
 There is no apostrophe in oneself.
 Avoid "one's self," a common error.

 The thermometer reached its highest reading.